nopara73/ZeroLink/README.md

 - Extended public keys can leak and compromise privacy.
 Any party having knowledge of somebody else's extended public key will have complete knowledge of their transaction history and mixing balance.
 Payment codes provide no information about transaction amounts or addresses used between parties and can be openly distributed without concern of compromise to transactional privacy.

-- In case of many continous round diruption by malicious actors, a new mix output address must be registered every time.
+- In the case of many continous round diruptions by malicious actors, a new mix output address must be registered every time.
 This requires post-mix wallets to monitor the balances of its keys in huge depth.

 Payment codes can be exchanged, distributed, and published without compromising the secrecy and privacy of any individual address generated from the same payment codes thereafter.